Unit 2: EDA Modeling

 15 190 26 0.0177

-Univariate categorical variable notes: We notice a lot of levels in neighborhood and ms_sub_class that have far fewer observations than other categories when we take a closer look at these variables at later steps we may consider collapsing some factor levels.
-We will also continue to wonder if fireplace and basement quality are best considered nominal or ordinal now that we have included a “no basment/fireplace” category. …who is to say that having a poor quality fireplace may be more detrimental to sale price than not having one at all?
+Univariate categorical variable notes: We notice a lot of levels in neighborhood and ms_sub_class that have far fewer observations than other categories when we take a closer look at these variables.
+At later steps we may consider collapsing some factor levels.
+We will also continue to wonder if fireplace and basement quality are best considered nominal or ordinal now that we have included a “no basement/fireplace” category. …who is to say that having a poor quality fireplace may be more detrimental to sale price than not having one at all?
 We will explore that and more with bivariate plots

 Bivariate Relationships